Is the American Staffordshire Terrier a pit bull?

 So is the Am Staff a pit bull?

 Technically yes, but the terms aren’t interchangeable.

 It still varies from the American Pit Bull Terrier, and both breeds are commonly accepted as belonging to the pit bulldog type.

 Temperamentally, both Am Staffs and American Pit Bull Terriers share loyal and energetic personalities, but Pit Bull Terriers tend to be more aggressive than their Am Staff counterparts.

 Paired with their larger size, this can make them appear more intimidating than Am Staffs, although realistically, the two breeds share far more than they differ.

-In terms of physical difference, there are small but notable variations between the two breeds.
+In terms of physical differences, there are slight but notable variations between the two breeds.

-The biggest difference is that of size: because the Am Staff was taken out of the pit earlier, they are markedly smaller than their Pit Bull Terrier cousins.
+The most significant difference is that size: because the Am Staff was taken out of the pit earlier, they are markedly smaller than their Pit Bull Terrier cousins.

 Even with the size difference, the wide allowable variation in color, coat, and musculature in both breeds can make it very difficult to distinguish them from one another—even for those trained to do so.

 Perhaps the difficulty of telling these breeds apart should come as no surprise, given their shared roots.